teksi/wastewater/README.md

 ![TEKSI wastewater Module](https://github.com/teksi/Home/blob/master/Ressources/Logos/modules/EN/210910-teksi-waste-logos-en-01_45pp.png?raw=true)

 ## Welcome to the TEKSI wastewater Module GitHub Home page 👋
-TEKSI wastewater module (project name: QGEP) is a selection of tools and a database implementation that allows you to:
+TEKSI wastewater module (project name: TWW) is a selection of tools and a database implementation that allows you to:

 * manage and map your sewer network data with all its components in compliance with Swiss standards
 * indicate the characteristics of networks objects in the form of attributes such as diameter, material, depth, damages, construction year, etc.